absmach/supermq/authn/README.md

 For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].

+The following actions are supported:

+- create (all key types)
+- verify (all key types)
+- obtain (User keys only; secret is never obtained)
+- revoke (User keys only)

 ## Configuration